Established 1963

 Complying Through Engagement

-Since the SFDR took effect, asset managers have considered options to take affirmative action and comply with the regulation.
+Since the SFDR took effect, asset managers have considered options to take affirmative action to comply with the regulation.
 While there is no explicit framework for compliance, several options have emerged as best practices for compliance.
 One way asset managers may comply with the SFDR is through company engagement.

 The regulation defines engagement as a strategic approach focused on purposeful, targeted communications with companies to address ESG issues and drive systemic change through active dialogue.
 This involves direct communication with companies to clearly express concerns and desired outcomes, setting the stage for constructive dialogue and establishing clear ESG objectives.